 The Protéi'Sol addresses critical challenges in protein crop production and aims to reconnect plant and animal production systems at a territorial level.
+The project began in 2024 and is now underway.

 According to the French Ministry of Territories, Ecology, and Housing, soybean cultivation is a significant driver of deforestation, particularly in South America.
 Globally, the vast majority of produced soy—approximately 77%—is used for animal feed, while only 19.2% is destined for direct human consumption, and 3.8% for industrial uses such as biodiesel and lubricants.